sezginidil/scrape_x/docs/source/index.rst

 ==============================================
-Welcome to the documentation of scrape_twitter!
+Welcome to the documentation of scrape_x!
 ==============================================

 Index